info@heritagehillgb.org | 920.448.5150

 Fort Howard Hospital

-Originally built by the U.S. Army in 1834-1835 and relocated to Heritage Hill in 1975 from the corner of Kellogg and Chestnut Streets in Green Bay.
-The construction style is a timber frame in the Federal style.
+The historic Fort Howard hospital was originally built by the U.S. Army in 1834-1835.
+After Fort Howard closed, it was moved to the corner of Kellogg and Chestnut Streets in Green Bay, and relocated to Heritage Hill in 1975.
+The construction style is a timber frame in the Greek Revival style.

-Listed on the National Register of Historic Places, the hospital was built outside the walls of the fort during the years of 1834 and 1835.
-After the purchase of the land by the railroad, the hospital was moved to the corner of Kellogg and Chestnut Streets and used as a private residence.
-The building design is a timber frame construction with dormer windows, modeled after the Federal architectural style popular from 1780-1830.
-The hospital was constructed in two phases and is actually two separate buildings.
+Listed on the National Register of Historic Places, the hospital was designed by U.S. Army Surgeon William Satterlee and built outside the walls of the fort.
+After being moved to the corner of Kellogg and Chestnut Streets, it became a private residence, but was opened as a museum in 1934.
+The building design is a timber frame construction with dormer windows and columned porticos, modeled after the Greek Revival architectural style.
+The hospital was constructed in two phases, essentially making it two separate buildings that were attached.

 Fort Howard Officer’s Quarters

-Built in 1982 at Heritage Hill in the Federal style.
+The OQ was built in 1982 at Heritage Hill in the Greek Revival style.

-This building is a reproduction built to the historic specifications of an 1830s surgeon’s residence.
-The architecture is in the Federal style, built with a frame construction and dormer windows.
-Interpreted as the Officer’s Quarters, it showcases how officers and their wives would have lived during their time at Fort Howard.
+This building is a reproduction built to historic specifications of an 1830s surgeon’s residence and other officer’s quarters at Fort Howard.
+The unique design permits rooms to be compartmented off to assigned officers and their families.
+Interpreted as the Officer’s Quarters, it showcases how officers and their wives lived during their time at Fort Howard.
 This building also houses our education department.

 Fort Howard Post School

-Built in 1982 at Heritage Hill in the Federal style.
+The schoolhouse was built in 1982 at Heritage Hill in the Greek Revival style.

-The first school recorded at Fort Howard was in 1824 when Colonel McNeill, commander at the Fort, organized an educational group for the officers’ children and local children.
-According to research, instead of constructing a new building, they converted an already erected structure into the school.
-The construction and architecture of this original school is unknown, but it is assumed that it would have been similar to other fort buildings following in the Federal style of architecture.
+The first school recorded at Fort Howard was in 1824 when Colonel John McNeill, post commander, organized instruction for the children of officers and local residents.
+School sessions were first held in a room of a fort building.
+Eventually, a building outside of the fort walls was converted into the school.
+The construction and architecture of this original school is unknown, but it is assumed that it would have been similar in design to other fort buildings.